-As at March 31, 2023, a total amount of \$Nil (June 30, 2022 - \$Nil) remains owing on these loans which includes \$Nil (June 30, 2022 - \$Nil) of accrued interest and \$Nil (June 30, 2022 - \$Nil) of accrued fees.
-During the three and nine months ended March 31, 2023, \$Nil of interest was accrued (three and nine months ended March 31, 2022 - \$Nil and \$840, respectively).
+As at June 30, 2022, a total amount of \$Nil remains owing on these loans which includes \$Nil of accrued interest and \$Nil of accrued fees.
+During the year ended June 30, 2022, \$668 of interest was accrued.

-On August 20, 2021, the Company announced the Recapitalization to improve the financial liquidity of the Company and raise cash needed to support future business operations.
-The Recapitalization was completed on December 6, 2021 (Note 10).
-As part of the Recapitalization, all the holders of short-term loans under this section (a), except for \$465 advanced by Vortex LP subsequent to September 20, 2021, agreed as at August 20, 2021 to settle their debts under the terms of the Recapitalization plan.
+On August 20, 2021 the Company announced the Recapitalization to improve the financial liquidity of the Company and raise cash needed to support future business operations.
+The Recapitalization was completed on December 6, 2022 (Note 10).
+As part of the Recapitalization, all the holders of short-term loans, except for the \$465 advanced by Vortex LP as noted above, agreed as at August 20, 2021 to settle their debts under the terms of the Recapitalization plan.
 The holders of the short-term loan, in aggregate, received 7,918 common shares and warrants to purchase 997 common shares of the Company for aggregate consideration of \$9,860 based on the Company's closing share price on December 6, 2021.
-The difference between the carrying value of the loans as at the closing date of \$21,948 and the value of shares being issued at that time of \$12,088 was recognized as a gain to the Company and was included in gain on recapitalization during the nine months ended March 31, 2022.
+The difference between the carrying value of the loans as at the closing date of \$21,948 and the value of shares being issued at that time of \$12,088 was recognized as a gain to the Company and was included in gain on recapitalization for the current period.